 - These services are a crucial tool in preserving sustainable, affordable homeownership.
 Especially in New York City, the loss of a home to a foreclosure that could have been averted also represents the loss of naturally occurring, affordable rental housing, as many of the homes impacted incorporate affordable rental units that are lost to the rental market when the home is lost to foreclosure and sold off to investors. - No homeowner should have to experience the fear of displacement.
-New York families continue to need access to free resources and experts to help them understand their options during what is often the most difficult time of their life. - Families save their money for years to achieve the American dream of owning a home -- however, sometimes they fall on hard times or are victim of a predatory scam, and they need trusted, legitimate help. - For the last decade, the network has strengthened communities by helping families stay in the neighborhoods that they've lived in for generations. - Foreclosure is also still a growing problem, as New York's economic recovery has been uneven.
-In 2019, there were approximately 22,000 new foreclosure cases filed in New York.
-More than 164,000 pre-foreclosure notices were filed against delinquent homeowners in 2018, the last year for which complete data is available.
-A testament to HOPP's success is the fact that many of those filings do not lead to a foreclosure filing-the default notice referring homeowners to HOPP agencies providing assistance allows for many cases to be resolved before they ripen into foreclosure litigation.
+New York families continue to need access to free resources and experts to help them understand their options during a pandemic that has brought economic dislocation on an unprecedented scale. - Families save their money for years to achieve the American dream of owning a home but sometimes they fall on hard times or are victims of predatory scams, and they need the trusted, legitimate help that the HOPP network provides. - For the last decade, the network has strengthened communities by helping families stay in the neighborhoods that they have lived in for generations. - Foreclosure remained a significant problem even before the pandemic brough on a new wave of economic dislocation, as New York's economic recovery from the last foreclosure crisis has been uneven.
+In 2019, the last year for which complete data is currently available, there were approximately 22,000 new foreclosure cases filed in New York.
+More than 164,000 pre-foreclosure notices were filed against delinquent homeowners in the prior year.
+A testament to HOPP's success is the fact that many of those filings did not lead to a foreclosure filing-the default notice referring homeowners to HOPP agencies allowed for many cases to be resolved before they ripened into foreclosure litigation.
 But with this network defunded, leaving homeowners without access to advocates before cases are started in court, we can anticipate an increase in new court filings.
+Moreover, with court activity curtailed during most of the last year due to moratoriums and forbearance plans, an enormous backlog of new cases is expected to lead to an onslaught of new case filings in the coming months.